ON THIS PAGE

 Domestic cats are a threat to native birds, lizards, bats and insects.
 However, cat owners can still play a part in protecting our wildlife.

-Provide water in summer and sugar water in winter
+Provide sugar water in winter

 Keep your garden messy!